errose28/dotfiles/README.md

 ### Deploying With Robot

-- The most robust way to deploy the dotfiles is with [Robot Framework](https://robotframework.org) with my custom [Dotfiles Library](https://github.com/errose28/DotfilesLibrary).
+- The easiest way to deploy the dotfiles is with [Robot Framework](https://robotframework.org) with my custom [Dotfiles Library](https://github.com/errose28/DotfilesLibrary).

 #### Setting Up Robot